A guide to living in New Zealand

 Where to live in New Zealand

-However,house prices are a little higher here than the South Island, generally speaking.
-With that being said, Christchurch on the south island has become very popular with migrants over the years.
+However, house prices are a little in the North Island than the South Island, generally speaking.
+With that being said, Christchurch on the South island has become very popular with migrants over the years.
 While this has been partly due to the lower living costs, it is also a much quieter, more tranquil part of the country which favours those seeking a more peaceful, relaxing life, with some truly stunning landscapes,

 Housing is a part of New Zealand that comes as a bit of a shock to most newcomers, as the materials that are commonly used to build houses in the country are very different from those used In Europe and North America.
 It is true that houses are built to very different financial limitations In New Zealand and the priorities of home owners are not quite the same as of those in Europe or the US.
 Accepting these facts is the first step in understanding the nature of the New Zealand housing market, as you must realise that there may not be a property that will meet all of the needs you first decided upon before you knew what was available.